greeeg/redefined.cloud/content/terms/service-proxy/index.en.md

 - Caching
 - and more.

-In a distributed architecture like microservices, some of the biggest challenges are how services communicate and how to improve observability.
+In a distributed architecture like [microservices](#microservice-architecture 'What is a Microservice architecture?'), some of the biggest challenges are how services communicate and how to improve observability.
 Service proxies improve the way services communicate in a controlled and standardized way.

-## Advantages of service proxy
+## Benefits of using a Service proxy

 - Granularity
 - Traffic management